emguy/jchat/README.md

 simple_chat
 ===========

-A very simple client-server console chatting program build on top of ocsf framework
+A very simple client-server console chatting program built on top of ocsf framework